 So far, from the example above, we’ve learned that:

 - Bugs in the app are most likely to cause a customer to churn,

 - Bugs in the app have the most significant negative impact on Net Cash Flow

 - Ensure that bugs are reported by a customer before they cancel their accounts so that they can be pre-emptively fixed

 - Investigate whether these actions succeed in driving down churn rates by looking at your customer churn cohort analyses

 Once a churn reason is resolved (e.g. a bug is fixed) you could use Segmentation to export customers who churned for that reason to a CSV file and reach out to them in case they want to reactivate their subscription.

 To take your analysis of churn reasons a step further you could implement ultra-specific churn reasons categorization.
 For example, instead of ’Bugs’, you could define something like ’Bugs - IOS - login’.
 This allows you to make much more specific decisions and focus your churn reduction efforts.

 Share your analysis

 Do you have a particular analysis in ChartMogul that has helped gain unique insights?
 Do you think it could help other users?
-Please send it to us at firstname.lastname@example.org.
+Please contact support.